 - Crazy Ex-Girlfriend has one about a specific city in California, "West Covina."

 - "Chicago That Toddlin' Town" by Fred Fisher, made famous by Frank Sinatra.
-It's how Chicago is supposedly a wonderful and exciting place.
+It's about how Chicago is supposedly a wonderful and exciting place.

 - "Chicago" from Tom Waits' Bad As Me is a song about someone who wants to move to Chicago in the hope that things will be "better there".